christianrhodes18/persona-bee/README.md

 <h3 align="center">Persona Bee - Make Believe Personas for your Research</h3>

   <p align="center">
+    Persona Bee is a collection of free-to-use, fully AI generated personas that can be used in your research.
+Personas are reliable, realistic representations of your key audience for UI/UX research, Human-Computer Interaction research, and Usable Privacy and Security research.
+Given the purpose of a site or product, a good persona defines a user's personal, professional, and technical life, as well as their motivations.
+Each Persona Bee persona comes with all of the above.

+    **Background**
     I took some human-computer interaction classes in college and we had to create user personas, scenarios, flows, etc. for research prototypes.
 I wanted to use AI to auotomatically generate these personas, and present them in an elegant way.
 I hope this project acts as a easy-to-use and pleasant way to access and use pre-made personas.
 All persons are generated with GPT-4 and Midjourney.
 As of 2023, their policies allow full usage rights.
 Please use the personas as you need.
 Feel free to credit this site or me:
     **Persona from [#insert live link](Persona Bee)**
     <br />